ibm-cloud-docs/dns-svcs/cbr.md

 # Protecting {{site.data.keyword.dns_short}} resources with context-based restrictions
 {: #cbr}

+You can protect {{site.data.keyword.dns_short}} resources with context-based restrictions by using the UI, CLI, or API.
 Context-based restrictions give account owners and administrators the ability to define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on the context of access requests.
 Access to {{site.data.keyword.dns_full_notm}} resources can be controlled with context-based restrictions and identity and access management (IAM) policies.
 {: shortdesc}